Professional Training for Therapists

 In this workshop you will learn how to:

-- Distinguish healthy self-esteem from unhealthy narcissism, entitlement, grandiosity
+- Distinguish healthy self-esteem from unhealthy narcissism

 - Use the Relationship Grid to explain healthy self-esteem and healthy boundaries